New to WordPress? This quick tutorial for WP newbies shows you how to access your WP login page.

 How To Access Your WordPress Dashboard – Quick Tutorial

-If you are a new website owner, learning your way around your website can sometimes be a little confusing.
+If you are a new website administrator, learning your way around your website can sometimes be a little confusing.

-If your website has been built using WordPress, then one of the first things you need to learn is how to access your WordPress admin dashboard, as all of your website’s administrative tasks are performed in this area.
+If your website is created using the WordPress CMS platform, then one of the first things you need to know is how to log into your WordPress administration panel, as all of your website’s administrative tasks are carried out in this section.

-Depending on the theme used on your site, you may be able to log in directly from your home page.
+Depending on the theme your website or blog uses, you may be able to log in directly from your home page.

-Look for a link that says “WP-Dashboard” or “Login”.
-On some sites, the link can be found in the Meta section of the website’s sidebar area …
+Look for a hyperlink that says “WP-Dashboard” or “Admin-Login”.
+On some websites, the log in link can be found in the Meta section of your website’s sidebar menu …

-If the link is visible on the theme, simply click on it …
+If the link is visible on the front page, just click on it …

 This opens up the WordPress login page.
-Enter your username and password, and click on the Log In button to access your WP Dashboard …
+Enter your username and password, and click on the Log In button to access your WordPress Administration screen …

-Note: The “login” link is hidden in some themes.
-If you cannot find this link on your site, then you will need to type your WordPress site login URL into your web browser.
+Note: The WP “log in” link may not be visible in some themes.
+If you cannot see this link on your website, then you will need to type your WordPress site login URL into your browser.

-The default WordPress admin login URL normally should look like this:
+Your WordPress admin login URL typically looks like this:

 - http://www.yourdomain.com/subfolder/wp-login.php (if WordPress is installed in a subfolder of your domain, e.g. “blog”)

-- You can access the login section using this address: http://yourdomain.com/wp-admin
+- You can access the login section by typing the following address into your web browser: http://yourdomain.com/wp-admin

-Note: If the login page doesn’t display when you type one of the URLs above into your web browser, check that your WordPress installation address is correct.
+Note: If you can’t see the WordPress login box when you type in one of the URLs above into your browser, check that the location of your WordPress installation is correct.